BrianSlick/BTILazyLoadingGetters/README.md

 ## License

-BTILazyLoadingGetters is distributed under an **attribution license**.
-You're free to use the code, with attribution, in any kind of project you like (including commercial and/or closed-source apps).
+BTILazyLoadingGetters is distributed freely.
+Use it or modify it in any way you see fit.

 ## Saying Thank You